Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **changeTrackingPolicy** - How change detection is being done (see [below](#entity-change-tracking-policy)).
 The default value is `DEFERRED_IMPLICIT`.
 * **deleteExpired** - Whether obsolete data should be automatically deleted.
 Requires a [datetime](#datetime-field) field which has been designated as end date.
 The default value is `false`.
 See also **hasArchive** below if you want to use archiving instead of deletion.
 * **displayPattern** - Pattern for displaying instances of this entity.
 In earlier ModuleStudio versions one had to mark one field as `leading`.
 However, this was not flexible enough in practice.
 With the display pattern you can specify arbitrary expressions which are used as textual representation for instances of this entity.
 For most cases you may want to declare just one field, which is done like `#title#`.
 A more complex example would be `#lastName#, #firstName# (#age# years)`.
 Of course all fields must exist in the entity with exactly the names used within the display pattern.
-* **formAwareHookProvider** - Allows to specify whether a [form aware hook provider](https://docs.ziku.la/Development/Hooks/index.html) should be generated for the entity.
-Default value is `DISABLED`.
-Allowed values are explained [here](#hook-provider-mode).
-The generated form aware hook providers only add some dummy form fields and therefore need to be customised in the empty child classes.
 * **geographical** - A boolean specifying whether the geographical extension is used or not.
 If set to `true` the generator will create two additional fields named `latitude` and `longitude`.
 Also it will consider them in all important application areas and provide an export for the *kml* format (if `generateKmlTemplates` setting has not been set to `false`).
 During the creation of a new entity with geographical support a nice geolocation feature can be used to ask the user for his current location (this needs to be activated in the application settings though; in addition you need to use HTTPS to make this work in most browsers).
 Also there is an included integration of the [Leaflet library](http://leafletjs.com/) allowing you to utilise comprehensive map interaction functionality in your application.

 ![Geolocation feature](images/generator_geographical_geolocation.png "Geolocation feature")